woodylewis/daml-data-driven-asset/README.md

 3) Certify - certify the data stream
 4) Asset - create an instance of Asset template, then assign data stream

+As Enterprise, follow Bank and Auditor.

+As Bank, follow Enterprise.

+As Auditor, follow Enterprise.

-To run the mock workflow, click these 4 buttons in sequence, waiting a second or two after clicking each one.
+To run the mock workflow from the Enterprise tab, click the 4 buttons in sequence, waiting a second or two after clicking each one.

 ## Notes